AlexSonar/AlexSonar/README.md

 ## Hi there, I'm Alex Sonar 👋

-### I'm a Devops engineer with a knack for Automation and a proven track record in maintaining and administering DevOps process.
+### I'm a Devops Engineer with a knack for Automation and a proven track record in maintaining and administering DevOps process.
 - Contribute more to Open Source projects